elliotfiske/aocjs-cli/.swm/fetch-and-submit.azi6j.sw.md

   src/lib/data/submit.ts: b274f5952c596745f41041746ba777a0b9f1addc
 ---

-Here we will discuss how we access the Advent of Code API endpoints for getting the puzzle input and submitting your answers.
+Here we will discuss how we access the Advent of Code API endpoints for getting the puzzle input and submitting answers.

 # fetch.ts